ethereum-optimism/superchain-ops/tasks/oeth/002-update-l2pao-to-aliased-l1pao/VALIDATION.md

   **Meaning:** The Safe nonce is updated.

 ### `0x3041ba32f451f5850c147805f5521ac206421623` (Signer on the L2 Proxy Admin Owner Safe)
 For signers, this address should be their ledger address.
-It will be different from the address listed above.
+It may be different from the address listed above.

 State Changes:
 - **Nonce** <br/>